 Fountains shoot 250 feet into the air to the accompaniment of a symphony every 30 minutes until 7 p.m. and then every 15 minutes the rest of the night.

 "It is beautiful and relaxing," wrote visitor Kendra.
 "I love listening to the music and watching the water go with the music.
 It's definitely a must-see in Las Vegas."

 The Fremont Street Experience (425 Fremont St.)

 Finally, spend some time at The Fremont Street Experience, which is an outdoor pedestrian mall (free entry) that also has a massive barrel vault canopy screen that hangs over four of the mall’s five blocks.
 This canopy is famous for its wild light shows that happen every night.
-The mall includes multiple casinos and museums, the most popular being the Neon Museum.

 This story was created automatically using flight, hotel, and local attractions data, then reviewed by an editor.
 Click here for more about what we're doing.
 Got thoughts?
 Go here to share your feedback.